HornetsHive/Bee-Rescue/README.md

     - select yes to all by typing `A` (this will take a while)

 ## Configuration
---There is currently no configuration settings
+   - There are currently no configuration settings

 ## Usage
---start webpage
+   - start webpage
 1. navigate terminal to `client_webpage`
 2. run `npm run start`

---start server
+   - start server
 1. navigate terminal to `server`
 2. run `npm run devStart`

---start mobile app
+   - start mobile app
 1. navigate terminal to `app`
 2. run